 - 1. In Site view, right-click the page under which you want to insert the template.
 This page becomes the parent of the inserted page or pages. - 2.
 Select Insert Template from the shortcut menu.

 The Insert Template dialog appears.

-- 3. Navigate to the template you want to insert and select the TemplateName.nft file. - 4.
-Click Open.
+3. Navigate to the template you want to insert and select the TemplateName.zip file.